dekoo/kubernetes-the-hard-way-aws/docs/07-bootstrapping-etcd.md

 ```

 The instance internal IP address will be used to serve client requests and communicate with etcd cluster peers.
-Retrieve the internal IP address for the current compute instance:
+Retrieve the internal IP address for the current compute instance using [AWS Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html):

 ```
 INTERNAL_IP=$(TOKEN=`curl -X PUT "http://169.254.169.254/latest/api/token" -H \